Kelechi-Okorie/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 File 12-no_genre.sql - lists all shows contained in db hbtn_0d_tvshows without genre linked
 File 13-count_shows_by_genre.sql lists all genres from hbtn_0d_tvshows
 File 14-my_genres.sql - lists all genres of the show Dexter
 File 15-comedy_only.sql - lists all  Comedy shows in the db
+File 16-shows_by_genre.sql - lists all shows, and all genres linked to the show